kevinfjiang/FuncNotify/Contributing.md

 All classes will automatically added to a dictionary that can be accessed with a string as a key `"[Method_Name]"`.
 Pass that string as an argument to get notified via that method.

+Ideally, please stay within the design principless of the class so the automation I set up still works.
+Other than that, there are no realy constraints on how to solve isssues.
+This project ideally helpss users get familiar with enterprise APIs and learn some cool tricks while doing it.

 #### Comments:
 Try and write as detailed comments on **why** things happen.
 Try and write code that is self-explanatory, without too many comments.
 Try and keep the same format of docstrings for each new method.
 Check out this link for a VsCode extension to automatically create docstrings